shub007-tech/KickNoSub/README.md

 # KickNoSub 🎥

-KickNoSub is a simple command-line tool that extracts the **direct stream URL** from Kick VODs (subscriber-only).
+KickNoSub is a simple command-line tool that demonstrates how to extract **direct stream URLs** from Kick VODs.
-It allows you to get the `.m3u8` playlist link in your preferred quality and use it with media players or downloaders.
+It is designed purely for **educational and research purposes**, showing how Kick video metadata and streaming formats can be parsed programmatically.

 ## 🚀 Features
 - Input a Kick video URL